-Where you are owed money by your spouse, you can apply to the court for an order requiring any people or institutions who owe money to the defaulting party (the third party) to pay it instead to satisfy a debt owed by him/her under a court order.
-Usually third party debt orders are made against the bank at which the defaulting party has a bank account.
-The order freezes the account and requires the bank to pay sufficient funds from the account to pay off the amount owing to you under the order.
+Where you are owed money by your spouse, you can apply to the court for an order requiring any people or institutions (third parties) who owe money to your spouse to pay it instead to you.
+Third party debt orders are often made against banks at which a defaulting spouse has an account.
+The order freezes their account and requires the bank to pay sufficient funds from the account to pay off the amount owing to you under the order.

-Judgment summons.
-This is a procedure by which a defaulting party is cross examined before a Judge and, if they fail to explain satisfactorily why they have not complied with the court order, they can be sent to prison.
+This is a procedure by which a defaulting spouse is cross examined before a Judge and, if they fail to explain satisfactorily why they have not complied with the court order, they can be sent to prison.
 However, the impact of the Human Rights Act 1998 means that the same standard of proof and evidential rights as in criminal trials applies.

 There are also other forms of enforcement less commonly used.
-These include sequestration (under which the assets of the defaulting party are seized and placed under the control of a sequestrator appointed by the court), bankruptcy (under which the defaulting party is made bankrupt though matrimonial orders are not provable in bankruptcy, oral examination (whereby the defaulting party is required to attend court and examined by a court official so as to disclose details of his financial position) and registration in the Magistrates Court (whereby the order is registered in a Magistrates Court which then takes over responsibility for enforcement of the order).
+These include sequestration (under which the assets of the defaulting spouse are seized and placed under the control of a sequestrator appointed by the court), bankruptcy (under which the defaulting spouse is made bankrupt, though matrimonial orders are not provable in bankruptcy, oral examination (whereby the defaulting spouse is required to attend court and be examined by a court official so as to disclose details of their financial position) and registration in the Magistrates Court (whereby the order is registered in a Magistrates Court which then takes over responsibility for enforcement of the order).